MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_ubuntu.md

 ## [Optional] Set up Wine for effect compilation

-Effect compilation requires access to some DirectX compiler stuff so it can't natively work on Linux systems, however we can use it through Wine.
+Effect compilation requires access to DirectX, so it won't work natively on Linux systems, but it can be used through Wine.

 Install wine64: